Circle packings, renormalizations and subdivision rules: Introduction

 The subdivision rule gives a sequence of subdivisions $\mathcal{R}^n(X)$ for $X$.
-We always assume that $\mathcal{R}$ is the {\em minimal} finite subdivision rule that supports $X$, i.e. every polygon in $\{P_i: i=1,..., k\}$ appears as the type of some closed 2-cell of $\mathcal{R}^n(X)$ for some $n$.
+We always assume that $\mathcal{R}$ is the {\em minimal} finite subdivision rule that supports $X$, i.e. every polygon in $\{P_i\}_{i=1}^k$ appears as the type of some closed 2-cell of $\mathcal{R}^n(X)$ for some $n$.
 The 1-skeleton of subdivisions $\mathcal{R}^n(X)$ of $X$ gives a nested sequences of graphs

-If the $\mathcal{R}$-complex $X$ is homeomorphic to a sphere, the plane graph $\mathcal{G}$ is called a {\em spherical subdivision graph for $\mathcal{R}$}.
+If the $\mathcal{R}$-complex $X$ is homeomorphic to the sphere $S^2$, the plane graph $\mathcal{G}$ is called a {\em spherical subdivision graph for $\mathcal{R}$}.
 We remark that any spherical subdivision graph for $\mathcal{R}$ can be constructed by piecing together finitely many subdivision graphs of $\mathcal{R}$ along their boundaries.

-Our next result gives a characterization of existence and rigidity. \begin{theoremx} Let $\mathcal{G}$ be a simple spherical subdivision graph for an irreducible finite subdivision rule $\mathcal{R}$. \begin{enumerate}[label=(\roman*)] \item The graph $\mathcal{G}$ is isomorphic to the nerve of an infinite circle packing $\mathcal{P}$ if and only if $\mathcal{R}$ is acylindrical. \item Moreover, if the circle packing exists, it is combinatorially rigid, i.e., there exists a unique circle packing up to M\"obius maps with nerve $\mathcal{G}$. \end{enumerate} \end{theoremx}
+Our next result gives a characterization of existence and rigidity. \begin{theoremx} Let $\mathcal{G}$ be a simple spherical subdivision graph for an irreducible finite subdivision rule $\mathcal{R}$. \begin{enumerate}[label=(\roman*)] \item The graph $\mathcal{G}$ is isomorphic to the nerve of an infinite circle packing $\mathcal{P}$ if and only if $\mathcal{R}$ is acylindrical. \item Moreover, if such a circle packing exists, it is combinatorially rigid. \end{enumerate} \end{theoremx}

 Similar to the case of subdivision graphs, finite approximations stabilize exponentially fast. \begin{theoremx} Let $\mathcal{G}$ be a simple spherical subdivision graph for an irreducible, acylindrical finite subdivision rule $\mathcal{R}$.
-Then there exist constants $C$, $n_0 \in \N$ and $ \delta < 1$ so that for any $k$, the following holds.
+Then there exist constants $C$, $n_0 \in \N$ and $ \delta < 1$ {depending only on $\mathcal{G}$} so that for any $k$, the following holds.